fadado/jqt/docs/content/home.md

 </html>
 ```

-## <%cite 'jqt'> status
+### Status

+If you want to learn to use _jqt_, read the documentation at
-_jqt_ is developed under the _Fedora_ Linux distribution, and a lot of
+<https://fadado.github.io/jqt/>.  _jqt_ is developed under the _Fedora_ Linux
-portability issues are expected at this stage of development.
-Please, use the
+distribution, and a lot of portability issues are expected at this stage of
-project [GitHub repository][REPO] features if you want to collaborate or send
+development.
+Please, use the project [GitHub repository][REPO] features if you
-any kind of questions.
+want to collaborate or send any kind of questions.

 <#
 vim:ts=4:sw=4:ai:et:fileencoding=utf8:syntax=markdown